 By the late 1870s, the town boasted a Catholic and a Lutheran Church, as well as a Methodist Mission.

 In 1881, the Deupree Brothers built a one-story brick building and opened a bank.
 Two more grain elevators were also erected — one by Vancil Musil and the other by Williamson & Ashton.
 That year marked the completion of the branch of the Santa Fe road from Florence to Ellinwood, where it connected with the mainline.
-The railroad then built a good stone roundhouse, with stalls for nine locomotives and blacksmith shops that were the means of causing a good many employees to locate in the town.
-The company also built a five-mile sidetrack and opened up an extensive material yard, or depot, where rails, ties, fence posts, and other materials were stored and from which other points along the line were supplied.
+The railroad then built a substantial stone roundhouse with stalls for nine locomotives and blacksmith shops, which helped attract many employees to the town.
+The company also built a five-mile sidetrack and opened an extensive material yard (depot) where rails, ties, fence posts, and other materials were stored and from which other points along the line were supplied.

 By 1888, Ellinwood had two schools, both of which were very busy.